ramjsm/aquarium-of-balance/README.md

 - **Visual**: Fish react to microphone input by scattering when they detect noise
 - **Audio**: An immersive soundscape that responds dynamically to both the fish behavior and environmental audio input

-It's an exploration of how external disturbances can disrupt collective harmony, and how that disruption can be transformed into a meditative audiovisual experience.
+It's an exploration of how external disturbances can disrupt collective harmony, and how that disruption can be transformed into a meditative visualization experience.

 ### What it does